monktastic/blog/pages/keeping-things-straight.md

 Rw, by definition.

 **A2.**
 R<sup>-1</sup>w.

-Rotating the axes counterclockwise has the same effect as rotating the vector clockwise.
+Rotating the axes or the 'unrotating' the vector will yield the same relationship between the vector and the axes, and it is this relationship that matters when getting coordinates.

 **A3.**
 RAR<sup>-1</sup>.